Substack vs. Blog: Is Substack Good for Blogging?

 How is Substack Different from a Blog?

-Substack was primarily designed as a newsletter platform, mind you, not a blogging service.
+Substack was primarily designed as a newsletter platform.
+Not a blogging platform.

 Blogging: The Jack of All Trades